copernicus-mogley/zkav.club/README.md

 Empower and amplify the voices of your communities with *real* engagement!

 - Community hype, interaction and support
-- Audio and video recording/livestreaming: Equipment, setup and operation for staged presentations
+- Audio and video recording/livestreaming for staged presentations
 - On-location community content creation studio (interviews, podcasts, stories, etc)
 - Live Localization: Transcription and translation rebroadcasts
 - Restreaming to social networks, media and chat platforms